Emily-Nilsen/promptutor/src/pages/docs/hobbies.md

 Ready to break free from the ordinary?
 Discover the ultimate formula that unveils exciting, unrelated activities – a treasure trove of hobbies you never knew you needed!
 Delve in and unleash your curiosity now.

 {% callout type="warning" title="Prompt formula" %}
 I enjoy [list a few interests or hobbies].
-What are some entirely unrelated activities that I might find interesting?
+What are some entirely unrelated activities that I might find interesting and why?
 {% /callout %}

 {% callout title="Example 1" %}
 I enjoy painting and trying out new recipes in the kitchen.
-What are some entirely unrelated activities that I might find interesting?
+What are some entirely unrelated activities that I might find interesting and why?
 {% /callout %}

 {% callout title="Example 2" %}
 I enjoy gardening and playing board games with friends.
-What are some entirely unrelated activities that I might find interesting?
+What are some entirely unrelated activities that I might find interesting and why?
 {% /callout %}

 {% callout title="Example 3" %}
 I enjoy dancing and learning new languages.
-What are some entirely unrelated activities that I might find interesting?
+What are some entirely unrelated activities that I might find interesting and why?
 {% /callout %}

 ### Natus aspernatur iste